 You can also exchange files with these computers using built-in Macintosh and Windows file-sharing, as well as applications that provide Secure File Transfer Protocol (SFTP) or Secure Copy (SCP).

 Romulus and Remus are mirror images of one another, so you can choose to work with either romulus.amherst.edu or remus.amherst.edu and see the same set of files.

-You can also copy files to and from the servers using the Secure File Transfer Protocol (SFTP), a popular method because it has less overhead:
+You can also copy files to and from the servers using the Secure Copy Protocol (SCP) or the Secure File Transfer Protocol (SFTP), which require fewer resources:

-Every member of the college community is given 500MB of file space on Romulus and Remus (accessible through either one).
+Every member of the college community is given 2.5 GB of file space on Romulus and Remus (accessible through either one).
 Learn to manage your file quota so you can avoid exceeding your limit: